 The wayfinding process has been a part of how we build vision and direction here for some time, whether at Level Up Retreats or strategic retreats for leadership and organizational change and effectiveness.

-In a recent MC3 (Monthly Community Coaching Call) (a paid Substack subscriber exclusive), I offered a brief overview of how I use wayfinding to help people and organizations find a way forward.
+In a recent MMC (Monthly Momentum Call) (a paid Substack subscriber exclusive), I offered a brief overview of how I use wayfinding to help people and organizations find a way forward.

 Wayfinding is rooted in traditional ways of orienting and navigating the world.
 Ancient peoples found their way without maps or compasses, using only their memory and the stars.
 Comparable approaches can be found across many different cultures.